perryz0/akira-bike-CAD/README.md

 # Akira Bike Design

 A really cool project I worked on as the final project submission to an intro SolidWorks course.
-Check "Akira Bike Render.jpg" for the 3D rendered final product using Photoview 360.
-The movie is one of the best out there...
+Check "Akira Bike Render.jpg" for the 3D rendered final product made using Photoview 360.
+Check out the movie, one of the best out there...

 This file was originally named "ME 123 Final Project Annotation.txt".